The Lowly One

 It's the lowest score a judge can award, but how often have we actually seen a judge raise their paddle with the number 1 on it?

-There have actually been only ten 1's given in the entire history of Strictly!
+There have actually been only eleven 1's given in the entire history of Strictly!
 I wonder if you can guess which judges have awarded that mark to contestants?
 Well, Craig has given eight of the nine 1's, while Arlene awarded the final one.

 Quentin & Hazel in the first week of series two, with their Cha Cha Cha routine, received a one from both Craig and Arlene, and scored a total of just 8 points.